hchen549/cs638/README.md

 (TO DO - Display plots showing the MR model trained on 2015-2017 data.)
 (TO DO - Display plots showing the MR model trained on 2018-2020 data.)

 Tested in this dataset, this model has an accuracy of 82%.
-The model has a low bias as shown in figure [].
+The model has a slightly low bias as shown in figure [].

 <img src = "images/Scatter2017.png" width = 800>